 “I can’t even begin to tell you how helpful Julia was.
 She helped me get clarity on the direction I want to go in and to trust that path even when it gets hard.
 I feel immensely better about myself and my life in general.“

-“I feel like I belong to myself now.
-I am so grateful for our work together.”
+“I feel like I truly belong to myself now.
+I am so grateful.”